kdakan/React-React-Router-and-Redux/README.md

   ```
   to fetch new data inside ```componentDidMount()```
 * Cleanup actions like ```clearInterval(this.timer)``` should be done inside ```componentWillUnmount()```
-* ```shouldComponentUpdate()``` can sometimes be used to increase rendering performance, normally React components re-render when props   or state have changed
+* ```shouldComponentUpdate()``` can sometimes be used to increase rendering performance, normally components re-render when props or state have changed
 * To catch errors inside the components and log them, use
   ```jsx
   componentDidCatch(error, info) {